-Your responses to the NSS will be used solely for research purposes, which includes providing information to allow the UK funding and regulatory bodies to fulfil their statutory roles.
+Your responses to the NSS and NSS 2022 pilot will be used solely for research purposes, which includes providing information to allow the UK funding and regulatory bodies to fulfil their statutory roles.
 These responses will be retained by the OfS in a pseudonymised format.
 Pseudonymisation is a technique that replaces or removes information that identifies an individual.

-Results of this research made available to universities and colleges, as well as publicly, will be anonymised and provided in the form of statistical information only.
-We can assure you that you will NOT be identifiable in any published results.
+The NSS results of this research that are made available to universities and colleges, as well as publicly, will be anonymised and provided in the form of statistical information only.
+We can assure you that you will not be identifiable in any published results.
+The results of the NSS pilot 2022 data will not be made publicly available and will not be shared with universities or colleges and Students' Unions, Associations or Guilds.
 Your participation in this research, together with your individual responses to the questions, will be kept strictly confidential in line with information security requirements and standards as agreed between Ipsos MORI and the OfS.
-We can also assure you that your individual responses and open-text comments will NOT be used for marketing.
-However, universities/colleges are permitted to paraphrase open-text comments in marketing materials from the core NSS questions, as long as the text does not identify any individuals, and the comments are not attributed to the NSS.
+We can also assure you that your individual responses to the NSS and open text comments will not be used for marketing.
+However, universities and colleges are permitted to paraphrase open text comments in marketing materials from the core NSS questions, as long as the text does not identify any individuals, and the comments are not attributed to the NSS.
 We will not sell your information to any third parties.